 Additionally, Katy used her design skills to create items that could be used for decoration and display.

 There were cool LEGO posters hanging on the wall, a clever photo prop (printed on a blueprint machine and affixed to foam core), and brick coloring pages—allowing guests to make their own designs.

 LEGO mini-head figures were replicated in vinyl and added to Take-and-Toss sippy cups for little guests.
 Adults were offered coordinating Mason jar versions.
 We bet guests loved being able to take their cups home after the party was over!

 Utensil jars were also embellished with matching designs.
 It’s always great when decorations are also functional.

-Because dressing to coordinate with a party theme is also awesome, Katy created LEGO themed shirts for her family.
-I especially love Louis’ shirt made to outfit him like a mini figure.
-Isn’t the peg shaped hood just perfect?
+Because dressing to coordinate with a party theme is also awesome, Katy created LEGO-themed shirts for her family.
+We especially love Louis’ shirt made to outfit him like a mini figure.
+Isn’t the peg-shaped hood just perfect?

 An adorably colorful dessert table was built with a few simple tissue fan decorations.
 A black and white LEGO brick poster served as the tablecloth, while two LEGO bricks displayed cupcakes topped with edible LEGO bricks.

 Katy’s mom was the master baker responsible for the shaped cake, complete with edible mini figures and bricks.
 What a treat to gobble up such a cute cake.

 LEGO-shaped gift boxes were another inspiring DIY project.
 Bennett spray-painted boxes and added small foam circle pegs on top.
 These decorations had a dual purpose: décor for the party tables and favor boxes at the party’s conclusion.